robashton/blog/input/pages/Evented Github Adventure - Who writes the sweariest commit messages/content.markdown

 </script>

-I'll leave you to draw your own conclusions about this graph, but I can't say that it comes as a huge surprise judging from the various developers on *my* Twitter feed ;-)
+I'll leave you to draw your own conclusions about this chart, but I can't say that it comes as a huge surprise judging from the various developers on *my* Twitter feed ;-)

+Scala developers are ducking *filthy*, but the lisp programmers probably save their curse words for Emacs rather than the language they're using. *Seems legit.*

 Projections are a great way to analyse streams to generate knowledge about what is going on, of course simply doing aggregations over data over time is something we can achieve in most systems, in the next entry we'll look at something more interesting.